Emergency Food Assistance Program (Administrative Costs) (10.568)

 Applicant Eligibility

-State agencies that are designated as distributing agencies by the Governor, legislature or other authority may receive these administrative funds to support the distribution of commodities to the needy.
+State agencies that are designated as distributing agencies by the Governor or other appropriate State executive authority may receive these administrative funds to support the distribution of USDA Foods to low-income persons.

 Beneficiary Eligibility

-Public or private non-profit organizations which provide food assistance to the needy, such as food banks, food pantries, and soup kitchens.
+Public or private non-profit organizations, such as food banks, food pantries, and soup kitchens, which provide food assistance to low-income persons.

 Credentials/Documentation

-State agencies and local organizations are required to document their use of the administrative funds, and only those administrative costs permitted under OMB Circular No. A-87, as implemented at 2 CFR Part 225, for State and local governments will be allowed.
-OMB Circular No. A-87 applies to this program.
+State agencies and local organizations are required to document their use of the administrative funds, and only those administrative costs permitted under 2 CFR Part 200 for State and local governments will be allowed.
+Local agencies may be required to document their non-profit status.

 Application Procedure